 You know what you need to do to get better.
 And if you don’t I’ll list it out in three simple steps.
 Work on your skills.
 Follow a training program that covers foundational movements.
 Eat better.
 It’s really not complicated.

-There’s plenty of stories throughout Kobe’s career of a training partner showing up early to a session with the Black Mamba.
-Only to find Kobe in a deep sweat working on his defense slides and basic ball handling drills.
+There are plenty of stories throughout Kobe’s career of a training partner showing up early to a session with the Black Mamba.
+Only to find Kobe in a deep sweat working on his defense slides and basic ball-handling drills.

 Kobe spent his time focusing on the basics, with crazy intensity.